BobWalsh/laterpay1/PITCHME.md

 ### No!
 You have options:

 - markdown
+- connecting to WP, if you must, or
 - Use a headless CMS.

+---

-I like [Contentful](https://www.contentful.com/), but there are plenty closed and open source solutions to [choose from](https://headlesscms.org/).
+#### I like [Contentful](https://www.contentful.com/), but there are plenty closed and open source solutions to [choose from](https://headlesscms.org/).
-- connecting to WP

 ![Logo](assets/contentful.png)